3DGenomes/TADbit/doc/source/tutorial_general.rst

 Hi-C data format
 =================

-Hi-C data is usually presented as a symmetric matrix in a tab separated file, usually like this:
+Hi-C data are usually represented as symmetric matrices in a tab separated file, as in the example below:

 ::